Reference gallery

 When a road or major section must be fully closed, the TMP includes an alternative-route map showing how traffic is diverted via parallel roads.
 Submitted alongside the main work-zone layout.

-TMP alternative-route diversion map for segmental launching curve station closure
+Traffic Management Plan alternative-route diversion diagram — segmental launching curve station closure (Malaysia)

 Sample 14: Alternative-route map for a segmental launching (curve station) closure.
 Two diversion paths shown with directional flow arrows.